microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/toolWindow/toolWindow.md

 ### Registering a tool window with dynamic visibility

-Another mechanism for opening a tool window is to set up a context rule for when it should be shown or hidden.
+Another mechanism for opening a tool window is to set up activation constraints for when it should be shown or hidden.
 This allows tool windows to automatically be opened when certain conditions are met, and hidden again when those conditions are no longer applicable.

 The attribute [Microsoft.VisualStudio.Extensibility.ToolWindows.ToolWindowVisibleWhenAttribute](./../../api/Microsoft.VisualStudio.Extensibility.md/#toolwindowvisiblewhenattribute-type) has a few parameters that you should become familiar with: